seamless-medley/medley/README.md

 - 🎵 Spotify Integration for easy track and artist requests
 - 🎤 Vocal Removal (Karaoke) for instant instrumental versions

+## Installation

+Before setting up your own instance of Medley, we recommend trying out our [Discord](https://discord.gg/vrzCvV2hjS) channel first to experience Medley in action and see if it meets your needs.

+If you decide to self-host Medley, please refer to our [Beta Testing Guide](https://github.com/seamless-medley/medley/wiki/Beta-Testing) for detailed setup instructions.
+This guide is intended for users who want to run their own instance of Medley.

+Please note that self-hosting Medley requires some technical knowledge and system resources.

 ## Medley Discord Bot Screenshots

 <img src="https://github.com/user-attachments/assets/ac173d6e-55c7-49d9-b2be-de15e544a2b5" width="300" alt="image" >